 With respect to our diagnostic services for which we expect to be reimbursed under the Medicare Physician Fee Schedule, because of the statutory formula the rates would have decreased for the past several years if Congress failed to intervene.
 In the past, when the application of the statutory formula results in lower payment, Congress has passed interim legislation to prevent the reductions.
-In November 2013, CMS issued its 2014 Physician Fee Schedule Final Rule, or the 2014 Final Rule.
-In the 2014 Final Rule, CMS called for a reduction of approximately 23.7% in the 2014 conversion factor that is used to calculate physician reimbursement.
+In November 2013, CMS issued its 2014 Physician Fee Schedule Final Rule, or the 2014 Final Rule, In the 2014 Final Rule, CMS called for a reduction of approximately 23.7% in the 2014 conversion factor that is used to calculate physician reimbursement.
 If in future years Congress does not adopt interim legislation to block or offset, and/or CMS does not moderate, any substantial CMS-proposed reimbursement reductions, the resulting decrease in payments from Medicare could adversely impact our revenues and results of operations.
 In addition, for 2012, CMS requested that the American Medical Association's Relative Value Scale Update Committee reexamine the relative values of certain codes, including FISH codes.
 The Relative Value Scale Update Committee is an expert panel that provides relative value recommendations to CMS for use in annual updates to the Medicare Physician Fee Schedule.
 These relative values are used by CMS to determine payments, and CMS seeks to assess whether such codes are misvalued and an adjustment is necessary.
 In July 2013 CMS published the proposed Physician Fee Schedule for 2014.
 As part of that proposed rule, CMS sought to decrease payment for approximately 200 CPT codes, including those for certain anatomic and molecular pathology services, to make payments to independent laboratories and hospital outpatient departments consistent.
-The proposed rates were generally lower than the current rates paid to independent laboratories and physicians for the same services.
+The proposed rules were generally lower than the current rates paid to independent laboratories and physicians for the same services.
 For example, CMS proposed to decrease the reimbursement rate for the technical component of FISH analysis by 47%.
-In fact, the 2014 Final Rule as adopted left FISH reimbursement rates for independent laboratories and physicians essentially unchanged from 2013 reimbursement levels.
+In fact, the 2014 Final